 Thirty years ago — just after midnight on Dec.
 3, 1984 — a pesticide plant in Bhopal, India, released approximately 40 tons of highly toxic methyl isocyanate (MIC) into the atmosphere.
 There were thousands of fatalities, hundreds of thousands of injuries, as well as long term health, environmental, and economic impacts.
 This incident is widely considered to be the worst industrial disaster in history.
-Download & Read This ArticleCopyright Permissions: Would you like to reuse content from CEP Magazine?
-It’s easy to request permission to reuse content.
-Simply click here to connect instantly to licensing services, where you can choose from a list of options regarding how you would like to reuse the desired content and complete the transaction.